ROCK STAR: THE MAKING OF MUSICAL ICONS FROM ELVIS TO SPRINGSTEEN

 Join us at the library for this family friendly event featuring dancers from the Pittsburgh Youth Ballet Company & School (PYBCO).
 Come listen to the adventures of Clara, Mouse King and the Nutcracker!
 Children will enjoy meeting favorite characters, make a craft, and color a masterpiece for a chance to win performance tickets for PYBCO's Nutcracker on December 5,6 or 7!
 For more information about the school, please visit

-Register to attend this program online, at the circulation desk or by telephone at 724-941-9430.
+Register for this program online, at the Children's Reference Desk or call 724-941-9430.

 R.E.A.D.
 LIBRARY COOKBOOK (RECIPES: ENTICING AND DELICIOUS!)

 Cookbooks are available at the library or by mail order.
 To purchase by mail, please send payment ($10.00 + $3.00 for shipping and handling) to: Friends of the Peters Township Public Library, 616 East McMurray Road, McMurray, PA 15317.
 Please also remember to include an address where you would like the cookbook shipped to.